thim81/openapi-format/readme.md

 matching item from the OpenAPI document.
 You can combine multiple types to filter out a range of OpenAPI items.

-For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter package, which has really extended options for filtering OpenAPI documents.
+For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter package, which has extended options for filtering OpenAPI documents.

 | Type             | Description                                    | Type  | Examples                            |
 |------------------|------------------------------------------------|-------|-------------------------------------|